-Where a pupil continues to make less than expected progress, despite evidence based support and interventions that are matched to the pupil's area of need, the school will consider involving specialist services.
-A variety of support can be offered by these services, such as advice to the school about targets and strategies, specialised assessment or some direct work with the child.
-The specialist services will always contribute to the planning, monitoring and reviewing of the child's progress.

-A child receiving specialised support will be placed on a monitoring form.
-Monitoring and reviews will be at least on a termly basis and teachers and the SENDCo discuss the effectiveness of strategies and interventions and alter if necessary.
+- Where a pupil continues to make less than expected progress, despite evidence based support and interventions that are matched to the pupil's area of need, the school will consider involving specialist services.
+A variety of support can be offered by these services such as: advice to the school about targets and strategies; specialised assessment; or some direct work with the child.
+The specialist services will always contribute to the planning, monitoring and reviewing of the child's progress. - Monitoring and reviews will be at least on a termly basis and teachers and the SENDCo discuss the effectiveness of strategies and interventions and alter if necessary.